dwave-examples/simple-ocean-programs/README.md

 functionality of the binary quadratic model (BQM) structure within Ocean.
 Using BQMs we can translate seamlessly between QUBO and Ising models, and provide offsets for any constants in our models.

+## Exploring Pegasus

+In the `Exploring_Pegasus` folder are programs which explore the Pegasus topology and the Advantage QPU.